My 14year old is traveling with group in Germany, What is the best way for him to carry money, ATM, my crediti card, cash?

 In a phrase usually used other way, “Playas gonna play”.
 Keep his wits about him! :)

-I’m sure it’ll be an interesting trip for him!
-11 months ago
+I’m sure it’ll be an interesting trip for him! about 1 year ago

 On that, have him look at pages and [url=https://www.bbcode.org]JOB DONE[/url] YouTube stuff about common scams used on tourists (and locals, but majorly at tourists...)
 JOB DONE so that he doesn’t get tripped up and stolen from or scammed out of cash that isn’t really what it’s for. https://www.bbcode.org 7 months ago

 Hi, My sister and I want to see various parts of Patagonia around November or December 2017.
 Starting in Santiago for Wine, [url=https://www.bbcode.org]JOB DONE[/url] visiting el calafare and el chitin, the Cave of Hand, Pto Tranquil, stopping in Ushuaia, and then heading upwards to JOB DONE Argentina for Hot Springs or Iguazu Falls.
 I really want to see historical sites, Ice bergs, penguins, https://www.bbcode.org 7 months ago